simonerom/iotex-docs/docs/misc.md

 curl https://raw.githubusercontent.com/iotexproject/iotex-core/master/install-injector.sh | sh -s "unstable"
 ```

+Note that is you encounter issues such as "action is not found", check for following reasons:

+1. incorrect nonce (too small or too large)
+2. too low gas price
+3. too small gas limit
+4. account balance insufficient (amount + gas price \* gas limit)

 ## Bookkeeping

 Bookkeeping is a GraphQL web interface for reward distributions, which collects voting status and calculates corresponding voters' reward for a given delegate within a certain epoch range.